Firenock FAQ

 Firenock offers up to 54 colors of lighted nocks to suit almost all lighting conditions.
 In most cases, one cannot go wrong with a red nock on a red LED.

-• A blue LED is a great color for pure darkness, when there is no visible light around.
-The piercing nature of police cars, both red (see above) and blue, is evidence of this fact.
+• A blue LED is an excellent color for pure darkness when no visible light is around.
+The piercing nature of police cars, both red (see above) and blue, is evidence of this.
+For those with color blindness (red and green), however, we recommend a yellow or blue nock on a green LED.

 GQ8: Are Firenock lighted nocks made in the USA?